htcooper/htcooper.github.io/site/index.md

 layout: home

 # optional alternate title to replace page.title at the top of the page
-alt_title: "Hello"
+alt_title: " "

 # optional sub-title below the page title
-sub_title: "The name says it all"
+# sub_title: "The name says it all"

 # optional intro text below titles, Markdown allowed
 introduction: |